 PPC: You can get your ad to appear on the first page by paying a higher cost per click (CPC)

 There are not any shortcuts regardless of what a few “SEO” companies may be trying to sell you.
-If you are not familiar with how search engines operate, or do not understand the lingo of SEO, the best practice will be to employ a SEO expect to do the job for you.
+If you are not familiar with how search engines operate or do not understand the lingo of SEO, the best practice will be to employ an SEO expert to do the job for you.
 It may cost more, but doing the job right will make all the difference.

-On the flip side, PPC price is dependent upon a number of different factors.
+On the flip side, the PPC price is dependent upon a number of different factors.

 The cost of SEO is indirect.
 It is impossible to just pay a flat rate for first page rankings.
 An SEO service will give you ideas, manage all contributing factors and help you work your way to the position desired with a set plan.
 This is why getting a professional involved in the process can be the key to success.

 Which strategy will bring more traffic/visitors to your site?
 SEO or PPC?